 Fossil-fuel power plants emit exhaust that includes sulfur dioxide —among other substances considered harmful to the natural environment—that must be treated before being released.
 State, federal and even global regulations have required a reduction in the level of pollutants found in these flue gases.

 One of the most commonly used flue gas desulfurization (FGD) technologies for controlling pollutants from power plant gas emissions is a wet scrubber system.
 In this process, many contaminants end up in the circulating water in the scrubber.
 To maintain appropriate operating conditions, a constant purge stream is discharged from the scrubber system.
-The purge stream contains contaminants from coal, limestone, and make-up water; it is acidic and supersaturated with gypsum, with high concentrations of TDS, TSS, heavy metals, chlorides and, occasionally, dissolved organic compounds.
+The purge stream contains contaminants from coal, limestone, and make-up water.
+It is acidic and supersaturated with gypsum, with high concentrations of total dissolved solids (TDS), total suspended solids (TSS), heavy metals, chlorides and, occasionally, dissolved organic compounds.
 Prior to discharge the wastewater requires treatment for the reduction of key contaminants, including suspended solids, selenium, arsenic, mercury, total nitrates, and selected heavy metals to very low concentrations.

 FGD wastewater is collected in an equalization tank, then pumped through reaction tanks where suspended solids are removed by adding the following: